cortex-js/compute-engine/src/docs/latex-syntax.md

 ---
-title: MathJSON Core
+title: Latex Syntax
-permalink: /guides/math-json/latex-syntax-api/
+permalink: /guides/math-json/latex-syntax/
 layout: single
 date: Last Modified
 sidebar:
   - nav: 'compute-engine'
 ---

-# MathJSON Latex Syntax API
+## Parsing and Serializing Latex

-## Parsing and Serializing
+The CortexJS Compute Engine manipulates MathJSON expressions.
+However, using other formats can be convenient.
+The Compute Engine can parse (transform to MathJSON) and serialize (transform from MathJSON) Latex strings.

-To transform Latex to MathJSON, use the `parse()` function.
+**To transform Latex to MathJSON**, use the `parse()` function.

-To transform MathJSON to Latex, use the `serialize()` function.
+**To transform MathJSON to Latex**, use the `serialize()` function.

 ```javascript
 import { parse, serialize } from 'math-json';